js-ferguson/myBlog/README.md

 >>> quit()
 ```

 ### Configuring MongoDB

 noFolio uses a MongoDB database provided by [MongoDB Atlas](https://cloud.mongodb.com).
 I will detail configuration for this service, but it is also perfectly reasonable to just install MongoDB on your server, rather than use a cloud solution.
-The same can be said for using Apache2 on your own server rather than Heroku.
+The same can be said for using Apache2 on your own server rather than deploying to Heroku.

 1. Create an account at [MongoDB Atlas](https://cloud.mongodb.com).
 Create a new cluster, leave the provider set to AWS, select a server location, preferably close to you.
 Select a Cluster tier The M0 Sandbox has been sufficient so far, but you may want to opt for a more generous plan if you are a heavy blogger.
 The rest of the options can be left as defaults, if you want to name your cluster, go ahead.
 Click Create Cluster.